Share On Social!

 Nearly 75 people, including Pearson and Lima, showed up to a city meeting in September 2017 to request that the mayor and city council stop plans to build the new road.
 Pearson and others also urge city officials to address all future discussions in a public forum.

-The mayor said he would suspend road plans, according to news reports.
+The mayor said he would suspend road plans.

 “Like everything else in the city of Fall River, everyone needs to stay vigilant, super, super vigilant,” Joseph Carvalho, a rail trail advocate and retired history teacher, told the Herald News.